 I suggest that you wash them often to remove dirt, body oils and lotions that accumulate with use.
 A light wash can be effective, or even just running the Items in a Rinse & high speed spin Cycle can dramatically revive the item.
-Just add a 1/8-1/4 cup of Vinegar, depending on the load size, to the rinse water.
+Just add a 1/4-1 full cup of White Vinegar, depending on the load size, to the rinse water.

 Follow these suggestions and they will last for years and years, and feel like new after every wash.
 There is no need to Dry Clean, but it's perfectly fine to dry clean if you desire.

 This is a great "How To..."
 Video from our friends at One Good Thing by Jillee.
 They know how to DIY everything.
 In this video Jill teaches us how to remove stains with baking soda.
-I use Minky Material, so I recommend using Cold Water (warm is ok, but truly not necessary).
+With Minky or Faux Fur Material you can use either Warm or Cold Water.
+Both are equally effective.

 1/2 Cup Baking Soda